Permanent residence permit

 A long-term resident’s EU residence permit issued to a third-country national is also a permanent permit that is valid until further notice.

-You may get an EU residence permit after you have lived in Finland for 5 years without interruption.
+You may apply for an EU residence permit after you have lived in Finland for an uninterrupted period of 5 years with a continuous (A) residence permit or a permanent (P) residence permit.
 You must have sufficient financial resources regardless of the grounds on which you apply for the EU residence permit.
 Read more about the requirements and application for an EU residence permit.

 Right of permanent residence of EU citizens and their family members